Kasitsna Bay Laboratory

 Courses at the Kasitsna Bay Laboratory

-UAF offers several formal field classes through the Kasitsna Bay Laboratory, including scientific diving.
+UAF offers several formal field classes through the Kasitsna Bay Laboratory, including courses that teach about intertidal ecology, marine sampling techniques, kelp forest ecology, ocean acidification experimentation, and scientific diving.
 These courses are open to all students, including from other universities, on the undergraduate and graduate level.
-The classes expose students to the unique marine environment in Kachemak Bay, macroalgal and invertebrate ecology, and marine sampling techniques, and offer opportunities to conduct small independent projects
+The classes expose students to the unique marine environment in Kachemak Bay, and offer opportunities to conduct small independent projects.

 Scientific Diving Program